-At the corner of 16th and Race on Denver’s Capitol Hill, this famous old mansion is celebrating its 125th year, lovingly restored to its original splendor.
+At the corner of 16th and Race on Denver’s Capitol Hill, this famous old mansion is celebrating its second century, lovingly restored to its original splendor.
 The rusticated lava stone house was built in 1889, amidst the greatest construction boom in Denver’s history.
 The architect was William Lang, the most eclectic architect of the time and creator of the Unsinkable Molly Brown House.

 The architectural style is Richardsonian Romanesque with Queen Anne overtones.
 Lang designed over 300 homes in Denver, but fewer than 100 are left standing today.
 Financially ruined by the Silver Panic of 1893, the illustrious architect died tragically, a penniless pauper, in 1897.

 The exterior construction is rusticated native lava stone, known as Castle Rock Rhyolite quarried in Castle Rock, Colorado.
 Composed mainly of quartz, mica, and feldspar, it sparkles and glitters.
 The walls are 22 inches thick.
 The exterior is lavished with elaborate displays of carved stonework.
 You will notice the eclectic massing and detailing, the heavily rusticated stonework juxtaposed with the refined, delicate elements of glass and fenestration.
 The entry Foyer woodwork and Parlour Fireplace mantle are especially noteworthy, and the first floor ceilings and frieze are unique.
 Known over the years as the Raymond House or The Marne, the landmark structure has patiently endured years of treatment “varying from weepyeyed love to flinty entrepreneurial stewardship” (Rocky Mountain News, 11 January 1976).